Road, highway and pavement obstructions

 What happens once I have submitted the report?

-We will inspect the problem with within 72 hours to assess whether the overgrown foliage is obstructing the road or pavement.
+We will inspect the problem within 72 hours to assess whether the reported issue is obstructing the road or pavement.

 How long it should take

 We will inspect the problem within 10 working days and decide how urgent it is.
-If work is needed on the tree, we will instruct our contractor.
+If work is needed on a specific obstruction, such as a tree or hedge, we will instruct our contractor.
 It could take up to eight weeks to complete the work depending on the nature and urgency of the work needed.